Capital Projects > Capital Projects Boardwalk

 - Where: Ocean City Boardwalk between the north side of 10th Street and 12th Street.

-- Who: Fred M. Schiavone Construction is the contractor.
+- Who: Fred M. Schiavone Construction was the contractor.

 - What: Complete replacement of the boardwalk decking and substructure.
-This is the fifth phase of a five-year project to rebuild the boardwalk between Fifth Street and 12th Street.
+This was the fifth phase of a five-year project to rebuild the boardwalk between Fifth Street and 12th Street.

 - Why: Deteriorating condition of the concrete substructure and regular maintenance of boardwalk decking.

 - How: Sections of decking are constructed off-site and lowered into place by a crane.
 This method proved successful and efficient in the first four phases of the project.The decking is made from southern yellow pine with a thickness of 3 inches, about twice that of traditional boardwalk planks.

-- How much: The contract cost for this phase is about $2.9 million.
+- How much: The contract cost for this phase was about $2.9 million.